uboat.net

 General notes on this boat

-This even surpassed the much more famous 66-day submerged run U-977 undertook while en route to Argentina to surrender there in August, 1945.
+This surpassed the more famous 66-day submerged run U-977 undertook while en route to Argentina to surrender there in August 1945.

 Schnorchel-fitted U-boat